 The implications of the team’s findings are twofold.
 Firstly, by understanding exactly which parts of the genetic code cause hair to fall out, scientists will ultimately have a better idea about how to create drugs which may turn these off.
 This is certainly an area already being investigated for heading off other health concerns, since the 2015 CRISPR gene-editing breakthrough

 Secondly, men who can state with a degree of certainty that they are genetically predisposed towards baldness can take preventative measures using existing, clinically-proven Male Pattern Baldness treatment products.
 Indeed, many Belgravia clients already do use treatments as a form of hair loss prevention, whether because they believe baldness would be damaging to their career or image, or simply because MPB is widespread in their family and it is not the look they want.

-Hair loss treatment courses featuring clinically-proven medications can be followed from the first signs of thinning or receding - often before any shedding becomes apparent to anyone else.
+courses featuring clinically-proven medications licensed by the MHRA and approved by the FDA, can be followed from the first signs of thinning or receding - often before any shedding becomes apparent to anyone else.

 When treatment is started early on in the balding process, it can be used to prevent further hair loss and to promote regrowth subtly.
 It can then be used on an on-going basis to maintain the hair in a low-key and convenient way, for those who prefer to keep such things discreet.

 In cases where the hair loss is more advanced when treatment is first sought, it can take longer for results